Outidic /ˈaʊtɪdɪk/ - Dr Outis' "Lingua Communis"

 1. Introduction

-The use of 'syllabic augments' prefixed to verbs to show tense is reminiscent of 19th century auxlangs such as Scleyer's Volapük and St. de Max's "Bopal"; but whereas their augments denoted not only time, but also aspect and relative tense, Dr Outis's augments are strictly temporal.
-Unlike most auxlangers of the 19th century and many of those of the 20th century, Dr Outis did not follow the Latin and Romance use of relative tenses such as the 'pluperfect' (the past of the past) or future perfect (the past of the future), but followed the Greek usage where aspect is more important and his verbs distinguish between imperfective and perfective aspect in a way similar to Greek and the Slav languages.
-His treatment of participles and infinitives is also, perhaps, a bit eccentric when compared with other auxlangers.
+- The use of syllabic augments prefixed to verbs to show tense is reminiscent of 19th century auxlangs such as Schleyer's Volapük and St. de Max's Bopal; but whereas their augments denoted not only time, but also aspect and relative tense, Dr Outis's augments are strictly temporal.
+Unlike most auxlangers of the 19th century and many of those of the 20th century, Dr Outis did not follow the Latin and Romance use of relative tenses such as the pluperfect (the past of the past) or future perfect (the past of the future), but followed the Greek usage where aspect is more important and his verbs distinguish between imperfective and perfective aspect in a way similar to modern Greek and the Slav languages.
+His treatment of participles and infinitives is also, perhaps, a bit eccentric when compared with other auxlangs.

 2. Finite Verbs: Personal & Impersonal Verbs